RSM-56 Bulava: Inception

 In the 1990s, Russia had two submarine-launched ICBMs, the solid-fuel R-39 and the liquid-fuel R-29 Vysota family, both developed by the Makeyev Design Bureau.
 A new missile, designated R-39UTTH Bark was under development to replace the R-39.
 The Bark was planned to become the only submarine-launched ballistic missile of the Russian nuclear arsenal.
 However, its development was plagued with problems, and after three test failures the Bark programme was canceled in 1998.
 Moscow Institute of Thermal Technology was now tasked with developing a new advanced missile.
-The institute promised that it would able to quickly develop a new naval missile based on its recent Topol-M land-based ICBM.
+The institute promised that it would be able to quickly develop a new naval missile based on its recent Topol-M land-based ICBM.

 The new missile would be deployed per 16 missiles on the Borei I (Project 955) and Borei II (Project 955A) class submarines.
 As the new submarines would not be ready in time for flight tests, the Typhoon-class submarine Dmitry Donskoy was upgraded to carry Bulavas.

 Key people involved in the decision to develop Bulava included the institute director and Bulava's chief designer Yury Solomonov; director of the Defense Ministry's Fourth Central Research Institute, Major-General Vladimir Dvorkin; Navy Commander, Fleet Admiral Vladimir Kuroyedov; Defense Minister, Marshal Igor Sergeyev; Economics Minister Yakov Urinson and Prime Minister Viktor Chernomyrdin.